 Real Estate Broker, 2015-Present

-- Represent buyers and sellers of wild lands, whole lakes and luxury real estate in Michigan’s Upper Peninsula and the northern Lower Peninsula.
+- Represent buyers and sellers of wild lands, whole lakes, and luxury real estate in Michigan’s Upper Peninsula.

 Legal Experience, 2000-PRESENT